2003 NASCAR Craftsman Truck Series: Lucas Oil 250 presented by Glidden

 The Lucas Oil 250 presented by Glidden was held March 23 at Mesa Marin Raceway.
 Ted Musgrave won the pole.
 Stephen Rhodes made his debut in this race, becoming the first openly gay person to compete in an official NASCAR event.
 Rhodes started 33th, and finished 30th.
+This was the last Truck Series race to be held at Mesa Marin.